copethomas/defcon-33-domain-fronting/README.md

 - Paper ~ [Discovering and Measuring CDNs Prone to Domain Fronting (2024)](https://doi.org/10.1145/3589334.3645656)
 - Git repo https://github.com/karthikaS03/DomainFrontingDiscovery

-Within this repo I improve on the orignal CDN detection methods by using only open source datasets and using an ASN -> IP -> CDN lookup system based on DNS resolution.
+Within this repo I improve on the original CDN detection methods by using only open source datasets and using an ASN -> IP -> CDN lookup system based on DNS resolution.

 ## 1. CDN List (Manual Process)